asfoury/projmag/summaries/sprint2.md

 I added a cached version of the ProjectDatabase, then I use most of my times writting tests and modifying my code. (to change from temporary Project type, to new one).

 ## Kaourintin
-I improved the project type by making it totally immutable and easier to create slightly modified copies and changed it to make it easier to incorporate it into other people's code.
-I added tags to the project (for now as a simple string list)
+I improved the project type by making it totally immutable and easier to create slightly modified copies.
+I then changed it to make it easier to incorporate it into other people's code.
+I added tags to the project (for now as a simple string list).
+My sprint tasks were slightly short of eight hours but I think I took on the right amount of work.
+Next time I would like to do some UI because i've only done backend and don't fully understand the code of others which is annoying for reviews.

 ## Paul (Scrum Master)
 I added more tests to my last week task.